Top Related Projects

 ) without using further CSS Module

-functionality by setting mode
+functionality by setting the mode

 naming convention.
-This is for reference as having ICSS
+This is for reference, as having ICSS

 features applied to all files was default css-loader